clauswilke/dataviz/docs/visualizing_distributions_I.md

 <p class="caption">(\#fig:titanic-age-overlapping-dens)(ref:titanic-age-overlapping-dens)</p>
 </div>

-When we want to visualize exactly two distributions, we can make two separate histograms, rotate them by 90 degrees, and have the bars in one histogram point into the opposite direction of the other.
+Another option is possible when we want to visualize exactly two distributions.
+We can make two separate histograms, rotate them by 90 degrees, and have the bars in one histogram point into the opposite direction of the other.
 This trick is commonly employed when visualizing age distributions, and the resulting plot is usually called an *age pyramid* (Figure \@ref(fig:titanic-age-pyramid)).

 (ref:titanic-age-pyramid) The age distributions of male and female Titanic passengers visualized as an age pyramid.